PRUK is here to help pharmacy and pharmacists improve the public’s health and deliver better outcomes for patients by:

 - Experience of working with other research funding panels (desirable).

 The panel meets for a full day meeting twice a year in London.
-There will be some preparatory work in the lead-up to the meetings, such as reviewing applications for funding (for major project grants).
+There will be some preparatory work in the lead-up to the meetings, such as reviewing applications for funding.
 Therefore, members need to plan for work prior to the meetings and all members should be available, via email, outside of the meeting to receive relevant paperwork.